trychlos/pwix-forms/README.md

 Parameters:

-- `statusRv`: a mandatory ReactiveVar which contains the CheckStatus to be displayed
+- `statusRv`: a mandatory ReactiveVar which contains the CheckStatus to be displayed, among the possible values:

+    - `Forms.CheckStatus.C.INVALID`,
+    - `Forms.CheckStatus.C.UNCOMPLETE`,
+    - `Forms.CheckStatus.C.VALID`,
+    - `Forms.CheckStatus.C.NONE`.

 - `classes`: if set, a list of classes to be added to the default
 - `title`: if set, a text to replace the default title